Mercedes-Benz EQA Review & Prices

 Moving backwards, your first impression is likely to be that there’s just as much room in the back as there is in the GLA, but it’s all a very clever illusion.

 You see, the batteries sit partially beneath the rear seats, which has meant the seats themselves have had to be lowered to preserve headroom.
-The downside of this is that you end up sitting with your backside not that much higher than your heels, in almost a squatting position.
+The downside of this is that you end up sitting with your backside not that much higher than your heels, almost in a squatting position.
 Not that comfortable at all.

 Also, the standard GLA’s rear seats can be slid backwards and forwards to prioritise rear legroom or boot space as needed, and the backrest reclines too, but none of this is available in the EQA.
 Pity.